devenes/cloudformation-containerization-bookstore-api/README.md

 - configure Docker Compose to run Python Flask app.

-- improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance
+- improve bash scripting skills using `user data` section in CloudFormation to install and setup web application on EC2 Instance

 - configure AWS EC2 Instance and Security Groups.

-- configure Cloudformation template to use AWS Resources.
+- configure CloudFormation template to use AWS Resources.

-- use AWS Cloudformation Service to launch stacks.
+- use AWS CloudFormation Service to launch stacks.

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.